gizmolab10/seriouslythink.com/basics/focus.md

 ## Favorites

-As your graph grows, you may become frustrated trying to find one of your main ideas, so Thoughtful has a way for you to remember them in a favorites graph, located in the upper left corner.
+As your graph grows, you may become frustrated trying to find one of your main ideas, so Seriously has a way for you to remember them in a favorites graph, located in the upper left corner.
 Anytime your main idea is the focus, simply select it and **tap the / key** and a bookmark of this idea will appear in the favorites graph.

 You can focus on the target of each item in the favorites graph: **tap on the ‘ key**.
 To visit them in the reverse order, **tap on the ; key**.
 Notice that the drag dot of the current favorite gains a tiny second dot to so indicate.
 As you browse around the graph away from the current favorite’s target, you can return there by **holding the COMMAND key down and tapping the / key**.